Government PSC Jobs: Vacancies & Alerts

 Career Growth and Promotion in PSC Jobs

 The clear-cut career ladder is one of the most mesmerizing factors of Public Service Commission positions.
 Amongst the other attractive features, they offer a vision for promotional prospects.
-In the majority of cases, officers begin at an entry level and are promoted to senior administrative positions according to seniority and merit.
+In the majority of cases, officers begin at an entry level and are promoted to senior administrative positions according to skill and merit.

 • A Deputy Collector may become a District Magistrate (DM)